merrikin/me477_repo/README.md

 &nbsp;&nbsp;&nbsp;In the case of merrikin_services, the client supplies the server with a string of words and the server utilizes its service module, [WordCount.srv](https://github.com/merrikin/me477_repo/blob/master/merrikin_services/srv/WordCount.srv) to count the words.
 To enter a string of words for the server to count add them as the argument after the `rosrun` or `roslaunch` command.

 Outputs:
-&nbsp;&nbsp;&nbsp;Once the server has completed its task, counting the words, it sends back an interger corresponding to the count and the client prints it to the display.
+&nbsp;&nbsp;&nbsp;Once the server has completed its task, counting the words, it sends back an integer corresponding to the count and the client prints it to the display.

 #### &nbsp;&nbsp;&nbsp; merrikin_topics
 Files: